 - Ways and Means Chair Sheila Hixson (photo on right) and 25 co-sponsors have introduced the companion Resolution HJ 7 in the House of Delegates.
 Track progress of HJ 7 here.

 - We had a very successful Rally for the 28th Amendment on February 11 and visited every legislative office.

 - Baltimore Sun featured our issue in this op-ed

-- Thanks to Wolf PAC, a similar resolution has passed the House (Assembly) in California, and favorable committee reports have come out in New Hampshire, Vermont, and Illinois.
+- Thanks to Wolf PAC, a similar resolution has passed the House (Assembly) in California, the respective senates in Illinois and Vermont, and had favorable committee reports have come out in New Hampshire and Vermont.

 Another way to amend the Constitution

 GMOM (Get Money Out – Maryland) is working to get the Maryland legislature to pass a joint resolution formally calling for a Convention of the States (or "Article V Convention"), as a means to propose an amendment to the U.S. constitution for free and fair elections and overturning ‘Citizen's United,’ When two thirds of the states do likewise, the convention must be convened.
 'Citizens United' is the disastrous 2010 Supreme Court decision which ruled that corporations cannot be limited in the amount they spend on elections, because of their "constitutional right" of "free speech," as if they were people.
 States calling for a convention (for the purpose of proposing amendments) is the key, as spelled out in Article V of the U.S. Constitution.